FikaWorks/website/content/blog/consultancy-utilization.md

 This is further compounded by regional account relationships, profit allocations and their own internal politics.
 Which is all beyond the scope of this article.

-Of course there is finally the issue of the massive overhead these large SIs generate.
-Every Non engineer in a large firm is someone you are paying for but is not generating value for your company.
-That is not an indictment, that is how business is done, but it is something that should be considered before you sign a contract.
+Of course there is finally the issue of the massive overhead these large consultants generate.
+Every non-engineer in your tech consultancy is someone you are paying for but is not generating value for your company.
+These sources of overhead eventually leads to diluting the talent pool further, because as a whole they should be figured into utilization.

-## Conclusion
+# Conclusion

-Just like my previous article on [Cloud Partner Programs](/blog/cloud-partner-programs/) you have to find a way to vet the teams you are offered either through internal hiring, or by contracting someone to act as a liaison on your behalf.
+Just like my previous article on [Cloud Partner Programs](/blog/cloud-partner-programs/) you have to find a way to vet the teams you are offered either through hiring or contracting someone capable of vetting these teams.

-No one wants to [be the next Hertz](https://www.theregister.co.uk/2019/04/23/hertz_accenture_lawsuit/).
+Also take the time to evaluate the consultancy itself.
+Check if their staff is 60% C level, operations, marketing, or anyone else that cannot deliver for you.
+These extra staff will either drive up costs or drive down quality, most likely both.

+# FikaWorks

+At FikaWorks we work as direct hires with your company, with little to no overhead.
+We have no drive to grow because it is not incentivized.
+We do want to be gainfully employed, but we recognize brand trust is our best way to meet that goal.
+This is why every time we consider a new member we recognize they must serve our brand, meaning we grow with great caution.